kebman/JSON-to-JS-Presentation/README.md

 # JSON-to-JS-Presentation
-A small HTML5 app that takes JSON\* and makes a swooshy full screen presentation with it using arrow keys

-\* It's really just an array of JS objects, but it looks JSON-y enough...

 ## What
+A small HTML5 app that takes JavaScript objects (JSON) and makes a swooshy full screen presentation with it using arrow keys.

+## Where
 In the `bin` folder you will find a file called `index.html`.
 If you look at the code, and know how to edit JSON/JavaScript objects, there should be enough in there to get you started for making a multimedia slide presentation, where the slides comes _swooshing_ towards you in 3D on the Z-axis.
 (OOoh, aaah, wow!)
 CSS transitions are really neat!

 ## Why